derekkedziora/derekkedziora.com/index.md

 👋&ensp;Hey there.
 I’m Derek, a UX writer and content strategist based in Kyiv, Ukraine.
 <a href="/about" class="internal-link">More about me&nbsp;&rarr;</a>

-🌿&ensp;Welcome to my digital garden, a less than tidy collection of my writing.
+🌿&ensp;Welcome to my digital garden, my space to write, think aloud and tinker.
 <a href="/blog" class="internal-link">Go to my writing&nbsp;&rarr;</a>

 <!--